thomascong121/SocialDistance/README.md

 We use the video clip collected from [OXFORD TOWN CENTRE](https://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/project.html) dataset and made the above demo video.

 # Supported Models
-We have tested our model using Faster-RCNN, YOLO-v3 and SSD, based on the performance of each model, we have chosen YOLO-v3 as our default model
+We have tested our model using YOLO-v3 and SSD, based on the performance of each model, we have chosen YOLO-v3 as our default model

-All our models are pretrained models from [Gluno CV Tookit](https://github.com/dmlc/gluon-cv)
+All our pretrained models are selected from [Gluno CV Tookit](https://github.com/dmlc/gluon-cv)

 # Installation
 You may be able to obtain the latest version our model from: